Love the Way You Lie: Production

-The music video for "Love the Way You Lie" was Eminem's third to be directed by the best-known filmmaker Joseph Kahn.
+The music video for "Love the Way You Lie" was Eminem's third to be directed by filmmaker Joseph Kahn.
 Despite having planned to shoot a feature film and stop directing pop videos, Kahn chose to work on "Love the Way You Lie" because, according to him, the song discusses an important topic.
 This was an opportunity for him to direct a video for Eminem without the comedic themes of their previous collaborations.
-For the video, Kahn considered the British actor Dominic Monaghan as a co-star for his versatility, which he thought would help him play an antagonist.
+For the video, Kahn considered The Lord of the Rings actor Dominic Monaghan as a co-star for his versatility, which he thought would help him play an antagonist.
 Kahn cast the Hollywood actress Megan Fox, which he had presumed would be almost impossible because of her popularity with directors.
 Fox, a fan of Eminem, accepted the role without hesitation.

 Rosenberg gave Kahn one day to write a treatment, which Kahn finished in 45 minutes.
 He filmed Eminem's and Rihanna's parts on July 20, 2010; scenes with Fox and Monaghan were shot three days later.
 By July 24, 2010, they finished the shoot.
 Kahn confirmed the completion of the director's cut the next day.
 He said Fox's involvement made the video powerful, commenting for Vibe:

 We wanted to make a specific story about two people—Meg and Dom—not a video that was representative of all couples or all domestic violence situations.
 I'm not saying that all couples fight this way.
 I just want people just to be able to identify with the characters and recognize that they've seen relationships like this where two people are together that are completely wrong for each other and things spiral out of control....
 Megan was the key to this video....
 I'll tell you as a director the reason why [Fox and Monaghan's] scenes in the video feel so real is because in the moment they were real.

 Monaghan told MTV he thought the couple represents Eminem and Scott.
 The clip was produced by Kathy Angstadt and MaryAnn Tanedo of HSI Productions.
 Shortly before its release, Eminem reported in a press statement: "Joseph and I worked pretty closely together to make sure we got this right".
 He said the difficult topic resulted in a powerful video because of the contributions of Rihanna, Fox and Monaghan.
 Fox donated her appearance fee to the Sojourn House, a battered women's shelter.
-On August 5, 2010, the video premiered on MTV and the music video website Vevo.
+On August 5, 2010, the video premiered on MTV and the music video website Vevo (which is half-owned by Sony Music).